cappuccino/cappuccino.org/source/blog/2010-04-12-cappuccino-0-8-tools.markdown

 wordpress_id: 601
 wordpress_url: http://cappuccino.org/discuss/?p=601
 date: '2010-04-12'
-categories:
+tags:
-- Cappuccino
+- cappuccino
-- Tools
+- tool
-tags: []
 ---

 Cappuccino comes with a comprehensive set of tools for developing, debugging, optimizing, and deploying your Cappuccino applications.
 Those who have been following Cappuccino since the 0.7 release will notice some changes in the tools.
 The most important being that Cappuccino's tools are now written entirely in JavaScript and Objective-J.